Genome evolution in seadragons: Comparing leafy and weedy seadragon genomes

 Both weedy and leafy seadragons exhibit genomic features that help explain their unusual phenotypic traits, including highly repetitive DNA sequences for their size.
 Transposable elements accumulate nucleotide substitutions over evolutionary time, and are prone to genetic rearrangements.
 Often, transposable elements have significant mutational effects on their hosts, some even contributing to organismic evolution.
 Transposable element density is enriched near expanded gene families, and low near contracted gene families.
 For example, BovB and Tc1 transposable elements are enriched near a copy number expansion of Copb2, a coatamer complex gene that forms part of a protein complex involved in retrograde vesicle budding from the Golgi apparatus.
 It is also important for secretion of macromolecule cargo, like collagen, which is important for bone and connective tissue development.
 Weedy and leafy seadragons have elaborated bony exoskeletons, stiff bodies, connective tissue dense leafy-like appendages, and kinked axial skeletons, likely as a result of Copb2 proliferation.

-Another gene family influenced by transposable elments is the fgf family.
+Another gene family influenced by transposable elements is the fgf family.
 Fgf3 and Fgf4 are lost in weedy and leafy seadragons, which is shocking considering their importance in pharyngeal arches, teeth, brain, cranial placodes, epidermal appendages, limbs, and segmental axis development.
 Specifically in weedy seadragons, the secretory calcium-binding phosphoprotein 5 is missing, which is essential for oral and pharyngeal teeth.
 Evolutionary loss of these genes could have led to their strange craniofacial features.

 Specifically in weedy seadragons, 433 genes are highly expressed in the leaf-like appendages.
 Though they look like fins, they lack fin rays and are mostly bone matrix and connective tissue.
 Of these genes, 20 of them include genes that likely provide strength and elasticity (like collagens, osteocalcin, and keratins), in additions to genes related to immune response (like lectins, B2-macroglobulin, and apolipoprotein E).
-It’s thought that these genes were evolved to help protect their accident-prone leaf-like appendages.
+It's thought that these genes were evolved to help protect their accident-prone leaf-like appendages.
 Several inflammation and injury repair genes, like tnfrsfs, chemokines, chemokine receptors, and protocadherins, are highly expressed in the appendages, suggesting that these genes could help the leaf-like appendages heal and regenerate after predator attacks.
 Another gene expansion is MHC I, which is highly expressed in the leaf-like appendages, skin, and gills.
 It is suggested that MHC I might provide additional immune protection.

 In both weedy and leafy seadragons, GTPase of the immunity-associated protein genes is another contracted gene family.
 It is thought that contraction of this family could promote immunologic tolerance in embryos, before they develop their own adaptive immune system.